$(s,p)$-harmonic approximation of functions of least $W^{s,1}$-seminorm: Introduction

 \section{Introduction}

 The goal of this paper is to study the limit properties of the minimizers of a nonlinear nonlocal problem in dependence of its nonlinear exponent.
 Roughly speaking, we take into consideration the minimizers of a $W^{s,p}$-Gagliardo seminorm with~$s\in(0,1)$ and~$p>1$ and discuss the limit as~$p\searrow1$.
 This asymptotic study is important in providing a coherent setting for variational problems for energy functionals that are homogeneous of degree one and not strictly convex.
+We try to keep the presentation of the results as self-contained as possible, so that the paper can be accessible also to a non-specialist reader.

 The classical counterpart of this problem is related to isotropic diffusion models restricted on level surfaces as well as to hypersurfaces with zero mean curvature.
-The corresponding local energy functional is the seminorm in the spaces of bounded variation functions, whose minimizers are often called ``functions of least gradient'': more specifically, these problems are modeled by the $1$-Laplace operator, and a very fruitful field of investigation consists in understanding the limit of the solutions of $p$-Laplace equations as~$p\searrow1$, see~\cite{MR2164415}.
+The corresponding local energy functional is the seminorm in the space of bounded variation functions, whose minimizers are often called ``functions of least gradient'': more specifically, these problems are modeled by the $1$-Laplace operator, and a very fruitful field of investigation consists in understanding the limit of the solutions of $p$-Laplace equations as~$p\searrow1$, see~\cite{MR2164415}.
 An evident structural difficulty in this setting is to give an appropriate meaning to the $1$-Laplace operator, or even to the normal vector field~$\frac{\nabla u}{|\nabla u|}$, at points where~$\nabla u$ vanishes.
 In these classical problems, the appropriate substitute for the normal vector field at critical points was introduced by Andreu, Ballester, Caselles and Maz\'{o}n in~\cite{MR1814993} via a suitable vector field~$\mathbf{z}$ with~$|\mathbf{z}|\le1$ and~$\mathbf{z}\cdot\nabla u=|\nabla u|$.
 We refer to~\cite{mazrossleon} for equivalence results between functions of least gradient and solutions of $1$-Laplace equations.
 See also~\cite{MR2376662} and the references therein for several motivations and perspectives related to nonlinear PDEs involving the $1$-Laplacian.

 The nonlocal correspondent of these classical problems entails additional difficulties, since the role played by the normal vector is taken in this setting by the fractional ratio~$\frac{u(x)-u(y)}{|u(x)-u(y)|}$ and hence the singular set is geometrically more difficult to interpret and describe.
 As a counterpart, finding a suitable substitute of this ratio that carries over to the singularities is conceptually more difficult than in the classical case, and a first step towards the understanding of this problem was made in~\cite{toled} where the nonlocal ratio was replaced by a convenient choice of a measurable function.